TGX 1.1.1

 Available solid primitives include:

-When many triangles or quads share arrays of vertices, normals and texture coordinates, prefer drawTriangles() or drawQuads() over many individual calls.
-For fully static geometry, prefer drawMesh().
+When many triangles or quads share arrays of vertices, normals and texture coordinates, use drawTriangles(), drawTriangleStrip() or drawQuads() instead of many individual calls. drawTriangleStrip() should be fastest in general.
+For fully static geometry, use drawMesh().

-Normals must be unit vectors when Gouraud shading is used.
-Flat shading can compute a face normal from the geometry when no normal is provided, but supplying correct normals is still recommended for predictable lighting.
+Normals should be unit vectors for Gouraud shading.
+Flat shading can compute a face normal from the geometry when no normal is provided, but explicit normals give more predictable lighting.

 Textures